Skip to Content

 Sharing is caring!

 If you’ve ever been annoyed by shoelaces or found yourself intrigued by the concept of barefoot-style footwear, the Merrell Vapor Glove 6 Boa might just be your next trail companion.
-Lightweight, eco-conscious, and outfitted with a Boa fit system, these minimalist shoes blend comfort and performance in a way that’s surprisingly accessible—even if you’re not a seasoned barefoot runner.
+Lightweight, eco-conscious, and outfitted with a Boa fit system, these barefoot shoes blend comfort and performance in a way that’s surprisingly accessible—even if you’re not a seasoned barefoot runner.

 Men’s Merrell Vapor Glove 6 Boa